sandrejev/drugs_bioaccumulation/README.md

-Analyzis from Klünemann et al. "Bioaccumulation of therapeutic drugs by human gut bacteria" publication.
+Analysis from Klünemann et al. "Bioaccumulation of therapeutic drugs by human gut bacteria" publication.

 ## Docker image
 Dockerfile provides a recepie to reproduce our setup.
 A functional docker image with newest code is also avalable from Docker cloud: